Get more with UChicago News delivered to your inbox.

 Incoming students discuss their service and what inspired them to join University community

-From a former Green Beret planning to study economics to a Navy linguist interested in human development, a diverse group of veterans will join the University of Chicago community as students this fall through a new partnership.
+From a former Green Beret planning to study economics to a Navy linguist interested in human development, a diverse group of students will join the University of Chicago community this fall through a new program created to support and engage undergraduate veterans.

-“The Posse Veterans program continues our commitment to ensuring students from all backgrounds find a home at UChicago,” said James G. Nondorf, vice president and dean of admissions at the University of Chicago.
+“The Veteran Scholars program continues our commitment to ensuring students from all backgrounds find a home at UChicago,” said James G. Nondorf, vice president and dean of admissions at the University of Chicago.
 “We are honored to welcome a group of veterans whose diverse voices, viewpoints and experiences will enrich our classrooms and the UChicago community as a whole.”

-The inaugural class of UChicago Posse Veterans is made up of three veterans from the Army, four from the Navy, four from the Marine Corps and one from the Air Force.
-Below are some of their stories:
+The inaugural class of UChicago Veteran Scholars is made up of four veterans from the Army, five from the Navy, four from the Marine Corps, and one from the Air Force.
+Below are some of their stories.

 Alexander Kilbourne, Army